Anthony Sabatini: Climate change

-Gun rights
+Gun control

-Sabatini has supported Constitutional carry legislation to allow Floridians to carry concealed firearms without first acquiring a permit.
+Sabatini has opposed gun control in the United States and has supported unrestricted carry legislation to allow Floridians to carry concealed firearms without first acquiring a permit.
 Sabatini described permit requirements as a requirement for persons "to beg government permission and pay money for the exercise of their fundamental God-given right."
-Sabatini introduced Constitutional carry legislation in 2020, 2021, and 2022; the legislation was endorsed by Republican Governor Ron DeSantis but did not pass the Republican-controlled legislature; Sabatini criticized several fellow Republicans for failing to back the bill.
+Sabatini introduced constitutional carry legislation in 2020, 2021, and 2022; the legislation was endorsed by Republican governor Ron DeSantis but did not pass the Republican-controlled legislature; Sabatini criticized several fellow Republicans for failing to back the bill.